pulkitsaraf/clientServer/README.md

 Simple client-server app in python

-run pip install socket in command prompt
+run pip install sockets in command prompt

 run the server.py in command prompt or terminal run client.py in other command prompt or terminal